 \section{Experiments}

-\paragraph{Overview.} Tables~\ref{tab:scenario1} and \ref{tab:scenario2} present the quantitative results under the proposed evaluation scenarios, comparing various recently proposed anomaly detection methods.
-In our experiments, we categorize the methods into three groups: (1) approaches that adapt using only normal samples: SimpleNet~\cite{liu2023simplenet}, GeneralAD~\cite{strater2024generalad}, HGAD~\cite{yao2024hierarchical}, and ResAD~\cite{yao2024resad}, (2) vision-language model (VLM)-based methods: MVFA~\cite{huang2024adapting}, VCP-CLIP~\cite{qu2024vcp}, and MediCLIP~\cite{zhang2024mediclip}, and (3) methods specifically designed for continual learning settings: UCAD~\cite{liu2024unsupervised}, and IUF~\cite{tang2024incremental}.
-Overall, the results indicate a substantial drop in performance across all methods—particularly for pixel-wise anomaly detection—when evaluated under the proposed continual learning settings.
-This contrasts sharply with the higher performance typically observed in standard benchmarks such as MVTec-AD and VisA, highlighting the increased difficulty and practical relevance of our evaluation protocol.
+\paragraph{Overview.} Tables~\ref{tab:scenario1} and \ref{tab:scenario2_full} present the quantitative results under the proposed evaluation scenarios, comparing various recently proposed anomaly detection methods.
+In our experiments, we categorize the methods into three groups: (1) approaches that adapt using only normal samples: SimpleNet~\citep{liu2023simplenet}, GeneralAD~\citep{strater2024generalad}, HGAD~\citep{yao2024hierarchical}, and ResAD~\citep{yao2024resad}; (2) vision-language model (VLM)-based methods: MVFA~\citep{huang2024adapting}, VCP-CLIP~\citep{qu2024vcp}, and MediCLIP~\citep{zhang2024mediclip}; and (3) methods specifically designed for continual learning settings: UCAD~\citep{liu2024unsupervised} and IUF~\citep{tang2024incremental}.
+Overall, the results indicate a substantial drop in performance across all methods, particularly for pixel-wise anomaly detection, when evaluated under the proposed continual learning settings.
+This contrasts sharply with the higher performance typically observed in standard benchmarks such as MVTec-AD and VisA, highlighting both the increased difficulty and practical relevance of our evaluation.

-\paragraph{Evaluation of Continual Learning Capability. } Scenario 1 represents a typical continual learning setup but significantly scales up both the number of classes and data volume compared to prior works on continual adaptation~\cite{liu2024unsupervised,tang2024incremental}.
-Notably, vision-language model (VLM)-based methods such as MVFA~\cite{zhang2024mediclip} and MediCLIP~\cite{zhang2024mediclip} achieve the highest performance among all baselines, apart from the proposed method.
-Specifically, MVFA and our proposed method achieved comparable performance to each other.
-The overall results strongly suggest that the existing methods, including continual learning approaches for anomaly detection, struggle to handle large-scale continual evaluation settings.
+\paragraph{Evaluation of Continual Learning Capability. } Scenario 1 represents a typical continual learning setup but significantly scales up both the number of classes and the volume of data compared to prior works on continual adaptation~\citep{liu2024unsupervised,tang2024incremental}.

+Notably, vision-language model (VLM)-based methods such as MVFA~\citep{huang2024adapting} and MediCLIP~\citep{zhang2024mediclip} achieve the highest performance among all baselines, apart from the proposed method.
+Specifically, MVFA and our proposed method show comparable performance.
+The overall results strongly suggest that existing methods, including continual learning approaches for anomaly detection, struggle to handle large-scale continual evaluation settings.
 This observation reveals two key insights: (1) several prior methods appear to be tightly fitted to existing benchmarks such as MVTec-AD and VisA, which limits their generalizability to more diverse or challenging settings; and (2) methods with stronger initial (pretrained) performance tend to retain higher accuracy throughout continual adaptation.